 For Lower Back Pain Try Yoga, Doctors Say

-Based on these criteria, when it comes to acute or subacute low back pain the ACP recommends that physicians and patients opt for nonpharmalogical treatments that involve heat, movement, massage, acupuncture, or spinal manipulation as the first course of action.
-If pharmacological treatment is necessary, nonsteroidal anti-inflammatory drugs or skeletal muscle relaxants may be used in lieu of opiates or other pain killers.
+Based on these criteria, when it comes to acute or subacute low back pain, the ACP recommends that physicians and patients opt for nonpharmacological treatments that involve heat, movement, massage, acupuncture, or spinal manipulation as the first course of action.
+If pharmacological treatment is necessary, nonsteroidal anti-inflammatory drugs or skeletal muscle relaxants may be used in lieu of opiates or other painkillers.

-For chronic low back pain, the ACP recommends exercise, and treatments including mindfulness-based stress reduction (MBSR), yoga, tai chi, progressive muscle relaxation, and/or psychological approaches like cognitive behavioral therapy and biofeedback.
-The report finds that yoga may improve pain and functioning relative to usual care and education, and be favored over general forms of exercise.
+The ACP recommends exercise and treatments for chronic low back pain, including mindfulness-based stress reduction (MBSR), yoga, tai chi, progressive muscle relaxation, and/or psychological approaches like cognitive behavioral therapy and biofeedback.
+The report finds that yoga may improve pain and function relative to usual care and education and be favored over general forms of exercise.

 Want to learn more about how yoga can help with back pain?
 See 4 Reasons for Back Pain and How Yoga Can Help